CCI-MOC/hil/docs/network-drivers.md

 HaaS:

-* ``haas.ext.switches.dell``, which provides a driver for the Dell Powerconnect 5500 series switches and the Dell N3000 series.
+* ``haas.ext.switches.dell``, which provides a driver for the Dell Powerconnect 5500 series switches.
+* ``haas.ext.switches.n3000``, which provides a driver for the Dell N3000 series switches.
 * ``haas.ext.switches.nexus``, which provides a driver for some Cisco Nexus switches.
 Only the 3500 and 5500 have been tested, though it is possible that other models will work as well.